-Cities continue to face challenges posed by the economy, declining state support for city services, and changing demographics.
+Cities continue to face challenges posed by the economy and changing demographics.
 Amid these and other pressures, expectations for cities to find ways to do things in new ways—to innovate—continue to grow.
 The League has assembled a wide variety of resources to help cities innovate, including a detailed guide to pursuing a wide range of innovation.

 The League, in partnership with the Association of Minnesota Counties (AMC), and Minnesota School Boards Association (MSBA) has developed a report called “Focus on Outcomes: Redesigning Minnesota’s Local Government Services.”

-A new publication, Navigating the New Normal: A Minnesota Local Government Innovation and Redesign Guide, is designed to help public officials find new and better ways to deliver public services in the midst of these difficult times.
+The publication Navigating the New Normal: A Minnesota Local Government Innovation and Redesign Guide is designed to help public officials find new and better ways to deliver public services in the midst of these difficult times.
 First published in 2011, the guide was updated in January 2013.